John Marshall Harlan II: Early life and career

-In 1937, Harlan was one of five founders of a eugenics advocacy group called the Pioneer Fund, which had been formed to introduce Nazi ideas on eugenics to the United States.
+In 1937, Harlan was one of five founders of a eugenics advocacy group called the Pioneer Fund, which had been formed to introduce ideas on eugenics to the United States.
 He had likely been invited into the group due to his expertise in non-profit organizations.
 Harlan served on the Pioneer Fund's board until 1954.
 He did not play a significant role in the fund.

+Military service

-During World War II, Harlan volunteered for military duty, serving as a colonel in the United States Army Air Force from 1943 to 1945.
+During World War II, Harlan volunteered for military duty, serving as a colonel in the United States Army Air Forces from 1943 to 1945.
 He was the chief of the Operational Analysis Section of the Eighth Air Force in England.
 He won the Legion of Merit from the United States, and the Croix de Guerre from both France and Belgium.
 In 1946 Harlan returned to private law practice representing Du Pont family members against a federal antitrust lawsuit.
 In 1951, however, he returned to public service, serving as Chief Counsel to the New York State Crime Commission, where he investigated the relationship between organized crime and the state government as well as illegal gambling activities in New York and other areas.
 During this period Harlan also served as a committee chairman of the Association of the Bar of the City of New York, and to which he was later elected vice president.
 Harlan's main specialization at that time was corporate and antitrust law.